GenSecrets/docs/contact.md

     redirect: /thanks/
 ---

 There are multiple ways to contact me for further assistance.
-For starters, I always recommend to reach out to me on discord (details below).
-Should this contact be in reference to an issue being reported from inside the game, please make a ticket in game via the "/report create" command.
+For starters, I always recommend to reach out to me on discord.
+Should this contact be in reference to an issue from inside the game, please make a ticket in game via the "/report create" command.